snabbco/snabb/src/lib/yang/README.md

 `routes`.
 The value of the `active` key would be Lua boolean `true`.

 The `routes` container is just another table of the same kind.
-(Remember however that only containers with `presence true;` have corresponding nodes in the configuration syntax, and corresponding sub-tables in the result configuration objects.)

 Inside the `routes` container is the `route` list, which is represented as an associative array.
 The particular representation for the